Grant's Tomb: Progress and completion

 The temporary tomb was relocated 75 ft north in May 1892, allowing visitors to see the tomb without disrupting work.
 A stonecutters' strike in New England delayed construction for much of that year, lasting six months.
 Duncan and Porter began acquiring 16 e6lb of granite from New England, and Brady was awarded a $104,482 contract to construct the rest of the structure in early 1893.
 At their annual meeting that February, the GMA's trustees awarded a granite contract to the Maine and New Hampshire Granite Company, with a completion date of late 1895.
 The company was ready to deliver granite for the superstructure by June 1893.
 However, Brady could not accept the granite because the monument's water table needed to be fixed.
 In response to a media inquiry that October, Duncan blamed the contractors for the delays.
 By the end of 1893, the water table was the only completed above-ground portion of the tomb.

 At the GMA's 1894 annual meeting, the trustees changed the completion date to early 1896.
 Trains began delivering granite to the site in May 1894.
 After finding that some of the stone had coal-dust stains, Duncan threatened to reject any granite that was stained, and he returned any stones with stains greater than 0.25 in in diameter.
 The monument had been built to a height of 45 ft by December 1894, when work was paused due to cold weather.
 Further slowdowns occurred in early 1895 due to delays in delivering granite and disputes over smoke from a construction hoist.
 The base had topped out by that May, and the monument had reached 85 ft when work was paused at the end of the year.
 Duncan had also begun soliciting estimates for interior work.

 The GMA reported at its 1896 meeting that the completion date had been changed to early 1897.
 Although a dedication was supposed to occur on April 25, before the tomb was even complete, one newspaper reported that "not a flower was to be seen" on Grant's birthday two days later.
 Work on the steel frame of the monument's roof had resumed in early 1896, and the roof was completed by the middle of that year, with the scaffolding being removed in July.
 The Department of Parks announced plans that August to spend $120,000 on terraces and paths around the monument, although the department did not approve several other proposals for the area, which included a system of boulevards leading to the monument.
 The stonework on the facade was completed the next month.
 Brady received the contract for the interior work.
-Although there was originally supposed to be one sarcophagus for both Grants, this was changed to two sarcophagi before the monument was finished.
+The initial plans, entailing one sarcophagus for both Grants, were changed to two sarcophagi before the monument was finished.
 The red granite for Grant's sarcophagus was delivered in March 1897.
 The front doors were installed on April 12, marking the completion of all work.